appbaseio/reactivesearch/packages/native/README.md

 ## Introduction

+Gone are those days, when it used to take several weeks or months to build and ship meaningful apps.
+With ReactiveSearch Native, you can ship mobile apps in days and sometimes, even a few hours.

 ReactiveSearch provides scaffolding to build data-driven apps.
-From our experience, it takes anywhere between several weeks to months to build and ship anything meaningful.
-And building for multiple platforms adds in more complexity and significantly increases the timeframe compounds.
-With ReactiveSearch, we have been able to compress these timeframes consistently to days and sometimes, even hours.

-This library bundles a range of React Native UI components that are built with extendibility in mind: You can customize the backend queries, define how the components react to changes, extend styles with theming and style injection support.
+This library bundles a range of React Native UI components that are built with extendibility in mind: You can customize the backend queries, define how the components react to changes, extend the styles with theming and style injection support.

-> Above all, we've kept the API exactly the same as that of reactivesearch for web, enabling you to write once and use everywhere.
+> Above all, we've kept the components API exactly the same as that of reactivesearch for web, enabling you to write once and use everywhere.

 ## Available Components